A gradient flow approach to the Boltzmann equation: Abstract

 \section{Abstract}

-We show that the spatially homogeneous Boltzmann equation evolves as the gradient flow of the entropy with respect to a suitable geometry on the space of probability measures.
-This geometry is given by a new notion of distance between probability measures, which takes the collision process into account.
-As first applications, we obtain a novel time-discrete approximation scheme for the homogeneous Boltzmann equation and a new simple proof for the convergence of Kac's random walk to the homogeneous Boltzmann equation.
+We show that the spatially homogeneous Boltzmann equation evolves as the gradient flow of the entropy with respect to a suitable geometry on the space of probability measures which takes the collision process into account.
+This gradient flow structure allows to give a new proof for the convergence of Kac's random walk to the homogeneous Boltzmann equation, exploiting the stability of gradient flows.